Lucas3oo/solrike-aws-extras/README.md

 # solrike-aws-extras
-Util classes for AWS.
+Utility classes for AWS.
 Depends on AWS SDK v2.

 Java SQL Datasource factory which enables IAM authentication with AWS RDS like MySQL on any [Hikari datasource](https://github.com/brettwooldridge/HikariCP).
 That means password-less access from the application towards the DB.

 In the src/test folder there are some samples on how to use the factory for [Spring](./src/test/java/se/solrike/aws/extras/datasourcefactory/sample/RdsIamDatasourceFactoryForSpring.java) and [Micronaut](./src/test/java/se/solrike/aws/extras/datasourcefactory/sample/RdsIamDatasourceFactoryForMicronaut.java).

 This library isn't dependent on Spring or Micronaut but the tests in it are.
-It only depends on Hikari and AWS RDS libs.
+It only depends on Hikari and AWS RDS libraries.

-The reason for the actual implementation of datasource factory is left in test folder is that for Micronaut you need the annotation processor to cruch the code so it is better that the application that uses this lib implements this factory instead.
+The reason for the actual implementation of datasource factory is left in test folder is that for Micronaut you need the annotation processor to crunch the code so it is better that the application that uses this library implements this factory instead.
 But feel free to copy the code.
 It is basically only the wiring you need to do.

 # Datasource factory for IAM authentication